MrMinemeet/Repolyzer/README.md

     The path to the Git repository to analyze.
 This can be a local path or a remote URL.
     If a remote URL is provided, the repository will be cloned to a temporary directory.
 ```

+## Note
+This project is/was only tested on my local machine and may not work as intended on other systems.

+---
+*DISCLAIMER: This is a project for a university course.
+It is not intended to be used in production and may contain bugs or security vulnerabilities.*